nastiatatl/dodgethecreeps/README.md

 All features listed below were not part of the original tutorial linked above:

-1. **Coin spawning** - coins spawn randomly every 3 seconds, collecting them adds 5 points to the total score.
+1. **Coin spawning**: player can collect coins that spawn randomly every 3 seconds.
+2. **Coin counter**: keeps count of how many coins were collected by player.

 ## License
 This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
 You are free to use, modify, and share the project for non-commercial purposes only.
 Commercial use is prohibited.